Energinet-DataHub/geh-core/source/TestCommon/documents/servicebuslistenermock.md

 The `ServiceBusListenerMock` makes it easy to test and verify code that sends messages to a Azure Service Bus queue or topic.

-The `ServiceBusListenerMock` connects to a real Service Bus instance.
+The `ServiceBusListenerMock` connects to an actual Azure Service Bus instance.
 Using a fluent API developers can add listeners and register message handlers for received messages, similar to setting up verifications on a mock.
 So basically developers tells what message or messages they expect to receive, and what should happen when a message is received.

 > For usage, see `ServiceBusListenerMockTests` or [Charges](https://github.com/Energinet-DataHub/geh-charges) repository/domain.